Close Modal×

 What is the Passing Rate for the Real Estate Exam in Washington D.C.?

-In order to pass the Washington D.C. real estate exam, 60 out of the 80 questions and 23 out of 30 questions on the state portion of the exam.
+In order to pass the Washington D.C. real estate test, 60 out of the 80 questions and 23 out of 30 questions on the state portion of the exam.
 In other words, you’ll need to answer 75% of the questions correctly to pass.

 Once you submit your exam, you’ll be able to see immediately if you passed or failed the exam.
 If you fail the exam, you’ll be able to get a diagnostic report that outlines your strengths and weaknesses so you can work to improve for the next time.